A Guide To 2SLGBTQIA+ Pride Flags

 Nonbinary Pride Flag

-Someone who is Nonbinary identifies outside the gender binary of male or female.
-They could use this flag as an umbrella term for a more complicated identity or could identify solely with this flag.
+Someone who is Nonbinary identifies outside the gender binary of male or female, instead identifying as a combination or absence of traditional genders.
+This flag can be used as an umbrella term for a more complicated identity or solely as a gender identity.

 Bisexual Pride Flag